-Abortion Which is elective, performed at any time during a pregnancy.
+· Abortion Which is elective, performed at any time during a pregnancy.
 Acupuncture Services, supplies, care or treatment in connection with acupuncture (except when used in lieu of an anesthetic agent for covered surgery).
-Arch Supports Orthopedic shoes, sneakers, or support hose, or similar type devices/appliances, regardless of intended use.
+Arch Supports Orthopedic shoes, sneakers, or support hose, or similar type devices/appliances, regardless of intended use, for any diagnosis except as required for the treatment of severe diabetic foot disease in accordance with s.
+627.65745, Florida Statutes.
 Autologous transfusion In which blood is removed from a donor and stored before it is returned to the donor's circulation.
 Autopsy Biofeedback services And other forms of self-care or self-help training and any related diagnostic testing, hypnosis, meditation, mind expansion, elective psychotherapy such as Gestalt therapy, transactional analysis, transcendental meditation, Z-therapy, and Erhard seminar training (EST).
 Complications of non-covered services Including the diagnosis or treatment of any condition which arises as a complication of a non-covered service.
-Cosmetic surgery/services Including plastic and reconstructive surgery (except as noted as a covered service), dental care, and any other service and supply to improve the Health Plan Member's appearance or self-perception.
+Cosmetic surgery/services Including plastic and reconstructive surgery (except as noted as a Covered Services and Supplies), dental care, and any other service and supply to improve the Health Plan Member's appearance or self-perception.
 Costs incurred by the Plan related to Health care services resulting from accidental bodily injuries arising out of a motor vehicle accident to the extent such services are payable under any medical expense provision of any automobile insurance policy, telephone consultations, failure to keep a scheduled appointment or complete any form and/or medical information.